kyma-project/kyma/docs/kyma/docs/038-inst-knative.md

 ## Knative with local deployment from sources

 When you install Kyma locally from sources, add the `--knative` argument to the `run.sh` script.
-Run:
+Run this command:

 ```
 ./run.sh --knative